QuentinDavalo/Option_position_analyser/README.md

 Greek_portfolio = Σ(greek × Si × m) (greek is remplaced in the code by the delta, gamma, theta, vhega and rho).

-We can simply add them because the options share the same time to expiration and ticker.
+We can simply add them because the options share the same time to expiration and ticker (the direction of the trade is, of course, taken into account when calculating the Greeks).

 ## DISCLAIMER
 1. We use the Black-Scholes model, which has known limitations, especially for American-style options.